schatzmeister/erlesenes/Harari – Sapiens.md

 ### 5. History’s Biggest Fraud

 Domestication started around 11 kYBP and finished around 5500 YBP.
-90 % of the calorie intake worldwide comes from domesticated plants and animals.
+Ninety percent of the calorie intake worldwide comes from domesticated plants and animals.

 The agricultural revolution happened several times and then spread around the world.
 It only happened in specific places, because only certain species are amenable to domestication.